 Now, mix in some freshly squeezed lime juice.

-You can enjoy the guacamole right away, but it is best served after being refrigerated in an airtight container for at least 1 hour.
+You can enjoy the guacamole right away, but it is best served after being refrigerated in an airtight container for 30 minutes to 1 hour.

 I hate cilantro!
 Can I leave it out?